Skip to content

 1 Vendor Aggregation

-Operate with SourceSage as a single commercial aggregation layer to simplify transactions, reduce vendor coordination burden, and speed execution.
+Operate with SourceSage as a single commercial aggregation layer to simplify transactions, reduce vendor coordination burden, and speed execution — ideal for urgent categories and fragmented demand.

 Option C